-Difference between Profit and Loss Account and Income and Expenditure Account
+• Difference between Profit and Loss Account and Income and Expenditure Account

 Profit and Loss Account Income & Expenditure Account It is prepared by profit-oriented business undertakings.
-It is prepared by not-for-profit organizations. nt Credit balance of Income and Expenditure Account is known as excess of income over expenditure or surplus and added to opening capital fund.
-To check correctness of accounts trial balance prepared before preparing this account. is Debit balance of this Income and Expenditure Account is known as "excess of expenditure over income' or deficit and deducted from opening capital fund.
+It is prepared by not-for-profit organizations.
+The debit balance of this Profit and Loss Account is known as "net loss" and deducted from opening capital.
+Credit balance of Income and Expenditure Account is known as excess of income over expenditure or surplus and added to opening capital fund.
+To check correctness of accounts trial balance is prepared before preparing this account.
+Debit balance of this Income and Expenditure Account is known as "excess of expenditure over income" or deficit and deducted from opening capital fund.